bcferrycoder/johnw-im-agine-pts/README.md

 ## Introduction

-nThis is the API layer of Amal's (Amal.Chaudhuri@bnymellon.com) Imagine Position Tracking System, packaged as a single Dockerfile.
+This is the API layer of Amal's (Amal.Chaudhuri@bnymellon.com) Imagine Position Tracking System, packaged as a single Dockerfile.
 His original Ruby application is on github [here](https://github.com/slightlyoriented/im-agine-pts).